Caring for Braces

 Brushing and Flossing

-Maintain optimal oral hygiene throughout your orthodontic journey to ensure the health of your teeth and gums:
+Maintain optimal oral hygiene throughout your dental journey to ensure the health of your teeth and gums:

 Regular brushing: Brush after every meal to remove food particles and plaque.